Skip to content

 This photograph of Mavis Mander, eldest child of Sir Geoffrey Mander, who donated Wightwick Manor and Gardens to the National Trust in 1937, can be seen here standing on the Mathematical Bridge sometime in the 1920s.

-The conservation work will begin at the end of October 2024 and is expected to be completed by early 2025.
-The project will involve specialists in historical preservation, working alongside the National Trust team to assess and repair the bridge’s timber structure.
-They will replace the deteriorated walkway and repair the handrail and supporting framework to maintain the bridge’s original character.
+The conservation work, which began in late October 2024 and was completed in January 2025, involved specialists in historical preservation working alongside the National Trust team to carefully assess and repair the bridge’s timber structure.
+The deteriorated walkway was replaced, and the handrail and supporting framework were meticulously repaired to maintain the bridge’s original character.
+Thanks to their expertise, the bridge now stands strong and stable, ready to be enjoyed for generations to come.

 An architectural marvel